 - Offer opinions on some topic of professional interest to principals.

-Manuscripts should be no more than 2,000 words, including references, but may include additional supplemental material.
+Manuscripts should be no more than 2,000 words, and it is preferred that manuscripts not include citations and references; they will be requested if necessary.
 Successful manuscripts are written in a tone and style appropriate to a magazine; are well-organized; clearly establish the purpose of the article; use specific examples—it is best to show, not tell; summarize relevant research succinctly; and adhere to the rules of grammar.
-When referencing other material, authors should use parenthetical references in text and a reference list according to the reference style outlined in the Publication Manual of the American Psychological Association, 5th edition.
-The Chicago Manual of Style, 15th edition, is used for all other style matters.
+Manuscripts should also adhere to the Associated Press stylebook.
 Research manuscripts with extensive notes and references are more appropriately submitted to the NASSP Bulletin, a peer-reviewed journal.

 How to Submit